maicol1912/maicol1912/README.md

  🔭 I am an organized, responsible and very dedicated person.

- 🌱 I work well in stress situations and I am good at working in a team, I can take on various roles without problems.
+ 🌱 I work well in stressful situations and I am good at team work, I can take a lot of roles without problems.

  👯 I like sports and enjoy with my friends.